zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 People sometimes say, “I’m going to put money in the stock market” – I’m going to buy stocks.
 I’m going to buy partial shares in c ompanies.
 Zoe doesn’t understand how the stock market works.
 She says, “You mean you’re going to buy shares in Boogle?”
 A “share” is your small perc entage of ownership of a company.
 It’s an equal part; if you own more shares , you own more parts of the company.
 The share is, if you will, the unit of own ership.

 Midas says, “That’s right.
 An IPO is a way for a pr ivately owned company to become a publicly owned one.”
-If we say something i s “privately owned,” we mean that the average person on the street can’t bu y partial ownership in the company.
+If we say something is “privately owned,” we mean that the average person on the street can’t bu y partial ownership in the company.
 The company is owned, say, by one family o r one group of investors.
 “Publicly owned companies” are companies that sell partial ownership, sell stock, in their companies, and these companies have differ ent regulations, different rules they have to follow, because they are publicl y owned.

 An initial public offering is a way for a privately  owned company to get more money – for selling more of its product or for doing research or for expanding the business somehow.
 Midas says, “The owners of the co mpany do it” – that is, have an IPO – “to raise capital.”
 “Capital” (capita l) refers to money that is used for some business purpose.
 “To raise (raise) capita l” means to get more money, to get money from people for some particular busine ss project.